 A: Crews pick up everything they can when they get to each street.
+There are a variety of reasons why crews may not have been able to pick everything up.
 The contractor working in your zone may have been using vehicles or equipment that were too large to fit down the street – such as cul-de-sacs or dead ends where they can’t easily turn around.
 If this was the case, your street has been logged, and a crew with smaller vehicles will return to pick up debris.
 There may also have been parked cars blocking debris piles.
 This will be picked up when crews make a second pass.
+The piles may have been underneath a tree, and not accessible to the truck's crane.
 Another reason you may see debris after a first pass it because residents or contractors have placed out new debris piles for pick-up during the second pass.

 Q: When are crews coming to my street?

 A: It is very difficult for us to predict when we will be in specific neighborhoods, as crews encounter a variety of different situations at each street and we are not able to predict how long it will take to clear each zone before moving onto the next.
 However, residents can get a general idea of whether their area is being worked on by referring to the online map.

 Q: How long will this clean-up effort take?

 A: This is not like a typical “curbside pickup” program we may be accustomed to.
 This is a major disaster recovery operation, which has impacted the entire city and which will take significant time to complete.
 We will return to each street more than one time.
 The entire process will take months.

 Q: Why didn't debris located at my cul-de-sac or dead-end street get picked up when crews where in my neighborhood?